mkarutz/sdsl-lite/README.md

 data structure to their full potential.

   * Each data structure can easily be serialized and loaded to/from disk.
-  * We provide functionality which helps analyze the storage requirements of any SDSL based data structure.
+  * We provide functionality which helps you analyze the storage requirements of any SDSL based data structure.
   * All implemented data structures are composable.
 For example, a compressed suffix tree can be composed of a variety different, smaller succinct data structures.
   We provide an intiuitive template interface to declare the succinct data structure you want to use.
+  * We maintain an extensive collection of examples which help you use the different features provided by the library.
+  * All data structures are tested for correctness using a unit-testing framework.
+  * We provide a large collection of supporting documentation constisting of examples, cheat sheets, tutorial slides and walkthroughs.

 The Latest Version
 ------------------